 array will contain five numbers 1, 2, 3, 4, and 5.

-The spread operator offers better performance than the array_merge()
+The spread operator performs better than the array_merge()

-is a function call.
-Also, PHP optimizes the performance for constant arrays at compile time.
+function because it is a language construct and a function call.
+Additionally, PHP optimizes the performance for constant arrays at compile time.

 Unlike argument unpacking, you can use the spread operator anywhere.
 For example, you can use the spread operator at the beginning of the array: